Foundations of Impact Practitioner Programme

 • The right way to say things

-• The right way to do things (proposals, meetings, client sessions, formats etc)
+• The right way to do things (proposals, programmes, meetings, client sessions, formats etc)

 • To have a long list of impressive teaching examples to share